couchbase/kv_engine/docs/CodingStandards.rst

 Static constructors and destructors (e.g. global variables whose types have a constructor or destructor) should not be added to the code base, and should be removed wherever possible.
-Besides `well known problems
+Note the `well known problems
 <http://yosefk.com/c++fqa/ctors.html#fqa-10.12>`_ where the order of
-initialization is undefined between globals in different source files, the entire concept of static constructors is at odds with the common use case of LLVM as a library linked into a larger application.
+initialization is undefined between globals in different source files.

-Consider the use of LLVM as a JIT linked into another application (perhaps for `OpenGL, custom languages <http://llvm.org/Users.html>`_, `shaders in movies
-<http://llvm.org/devmtg/2010-11/Gritz-OpenShadingLang.pdf>`_, etc).
-Due to the
-design of static constructors, they must be executed at startup time of the entire application, regardless of whether or how LLVM is used in that larger application.
-There are two problems with this:

-* The time to run the static constructors impacts startup time of applications
-  --- a critical time for GUI apps, among others.

-* The static constructors cause the app to pull many extra pages of memory off the disk: both the code for the constructor in each ``.o`` file and the small amount of data that gets touched.
-In addition, touched/dirty pages put more pressure on the VM system on low-memory machines.

-We would really like for there to be zero cost for linking in an additional LLVM target or other library into an application, but static constructors violate this goal.

-That said, LLVM unfortunately does contain static constructors.
-It would be a `great project <http://llvm.org/PR11944>`_ for someone to purge all static constructors from LLVM, and then enable the ``-Wglobal-constructors`` warning flag (when building with Clang) to ensure we do not regress in the future.
+That said, KV-Engine unfortunately does contain static constructors.
+It would be a great project for someone to purge all static constructors from KV-Engine, and then enable the ``-Wglobal-constructors`` warning flag (when building with Clang) to ensure we do not regress in the future.

 Use of ``class`` and ``struct`` Keywords